 History Of Swimming

-In 1896, the first ever modern Olympics were held in Athens, Greece.
-Swimming was featured as one of the sports at these Olympics, and has stayed an Olympic sport ever since.
-At the time, there were just four swimming events: two 100 meter events, a 500 meter event, and a 1200 meter event.
-One of the 100 meter events was only for sailors, and was first won by Greek sailor Ioannis Malokinis.
-The other winners of the first events were Alfred Hajos (Hungary), and Austria’s Paul Neumann.
-Hajos won both the 100 meter and 1200 meter events.
+In 1896, the first-ever modern Olympics were held in Athens, Greece.
+Swimming was featured as one of the sports at these Olympics and has remained an Olympic sport ever since.
+At the time of the first modern Olympics, there were only four swimming events: two 100-meter events, a 500-meter event, and a 1200-meter event.
+One of the 100-meter events was only for sailors in the Greek Navy and was first won by Greek sailor Ioannis Malokinis.
+The other winners of the first events were Alfréd Hajós (Hungary) and Austria’s Paul Neumann, with Hajós winning both the 100-meter and 1200-meter events.

 Who Invented Swimming?

 No one person can be said to have “invented” swimming, as swimming itself started with the very first humans and is a natural activity that has been practiced for many centuries.
 As a sport, however, the National Swimming Society gets a lot of credit for being the “inventors” of modern swimming.
 They held competitions in Britain in the early 19th century, which eventually led to the development of the modern sport we see today, both in the Olympics and in local or school swimming competitions.

 In 1873, John Trudgen invented a new swimming stroke named the front crawl.
 The front crawl eventually became what is known as the freestyle today.
 The freestyle is now the fastest and most common stroke, so many people consider Trudgen to be a perennial figure in swimming, as he created one of the most basic and common techniques in the modern sport.

 Swimming was established at different times in different countries.
 In Great Britain, swimming was first established in 1837.
 Their first swimming organization had six indoor pools, each with diving boards.